The Institute for the Study of Somatic Education

 A 501 (c) 3 Not For Profit Educational Corporation since 1992

 Certified Feldenkrais Method® Teacher/Practitioner Training Program

-There will be a new Feldenkrais Teacher Training Program in Taipei
+We have begun a new Feldenkrais Teacher Training Program in Germany

 a not for profit educational corporation since 1992